Can Cats Eat Scallops? What You Need to Know

 In Conclusion

-Scallops can be a yummy treat to offer to your cat.
-They should only be offered in small quantities and as a treat, not a primary protein in your cat’s diet.
+Cooked scallops can be a yummy treat to offer to your cat.
+They should only be offered in small quantities and as a treat, not as a primary protein in your cat’s diet.
 Cooking the scallops is necessary to ensure the safety of your cat.
 Raw scallops can lead to your cat suffering from a thiamine deficiency or food-borne illness.

-They are rich in multiple nutrients and are a great source of lean protein and omega fatty acids, which can support your cat’s brain, eye, skin, coat, muscle, and joint health.
+They are rich in multiple nutrients, are a great source of lean protein, and contain some omega fatty acids, which can support your cat’s brain, eyes, skin, coat, muscle, and joint health.
 They are a good source of multiple vitamins and minerals essential to a cat’s health, and they are a flavorful treat that will leave your kitty coming back for more.

 Featured Image Credit: meineresterampe, Pixabay